Siroz555/CaribouStonks/README.md

 - Hunting
     - Display Shard prices in Hunting Box, Attribute Menu, and Fusion Machine.
     - Display the number of missing Shards and the price to max it out.

 - Fishing
-    - Guess Hotspot: Predict the location of the nearest hotspot
+    - Guess Hotspot: Predict the location of the nearest hotspot.
     - Highlight Hotspot: A colored circle appears if your bobber is within the hotspot radius.

 **Slayers**

-- Slayer Boss Cocooned Warning (BETA): Show a Title and play a Sound when your Slayer Boss is cocooned.
+- Slayer Boss Cocooned Warning: Show a Title and play a Sound when your Slayer Boss is cocooned.
 - Spawn Alerts for Boss or Minibosses.
 - Highlight Boss or Minibosses with a configurable glow color.
 - Statistics Breakdown: Displays a message to show: